Women’s Gymnastics In The Olympics – The Best

 5. Nastia Liukin

-I’m talking about the big names like Cynthia Rene, Simone Boucher, and Shaunae Miller.
+I’m talking about big names like Cynthia Rene, Simone Boucher, and Shaunae Miller.
 I’m also talking about the little-known heroes who go unnoticed but make the most significant impacts.

 6. Carly Patterson